 So this week, I was the one challenged.
 We’re teaching through Colossians and I had studied in advance for our meeting, ready to point out the tremendous insights I had already gleaned from the text.
 I was discussing one of these finer points, when my friend pointed out something in the Greek text which changed everything: “That you is actually plural.”

 That simple five word statement changed quite a bit about what I was espousing on.
-My basic point: That Jesus was the fulness of God (the deity in Col. 2) and we are the fulness of Christ.
-I was going on and on about the value of each of us to be the fulness of Christ on earth, which is certainly true to a point.
+My basic point: That Jesus was the fullness of God (the deity in Col. 2) and we are the fullness of Christ.
+I was going on and on about the value of each of us to be the fullness of Christ on earth, which is certainly true to a point.
 But then he said that statement.
 “That you is actually plural.”
 I sat down and shut up.

 “That you is actually plural.”

 That phrase doesn’t shatter my “Treasure of You” theology but it sure puts a different spin on it.
-At the very least, it adds a lot more depth.
+At the very least, it adds a lot more depth. msn games free online.
 I, alone, am not the fulness of Christ.
 And God isn’t just coming back for me.
 Now, we can split theological hairs on this one, but hang with me.
-We, together, are the fulness of Christ.
+We, together, are the fullness of Christ.
 We, together, are the bride of Christ.
 With that one statement, the slow realization that it takes all of us together to be who we are meant to be crept in.